Adding a Class

 After the third day of the quarter, you will need to have the instructor's permission on the Course Change Form to add a class.
 You will not be able to add a class through Web Registration after the second day.

 If you add a class after the normal tuition deadline, you will have two business days to pay any additional tuition and fees associated with your new class.

 Dropping a Class

-You may drop a class until the end of the 30th day of instruction.
+You may drop a class until the end of the 35th day of instruction in Fall, Winter and Spring quarters, and 30 days in Summer quarter.
 See the Academic Calendar for specific deadlines.
 As with adding a class, you may use either Web Registration or a Course Change Form to withdraw from one of your classes.

 Courses dropped during the first 10 days of a quarter are not included on your transcript.
 Those dropped after the 10th day will be recorded with a "W" on your transcript.
 Remember that officially dropping out of class is the student's responsibility.
 DO NOT assume that if you stop attending you will automatically be dropped from the class.
 If you do not attend and do not drop the class, you will receive a failing grade at the end of the quarter.

 If you are receiving financial aid, dropping a class could adversely effect your award status.
 Make sure to check with the financial aid office (682-6810) to verify the impact of withdrawing from any classes.

 Withdrawals from short courses, symposiums, workshops, etc., must be completed before the closing session.